Death of Brian Sicknick: Medical examiner report

-On April 19, 2021, the Office of the Chief Medical Examiner of the District of Columbia issued a press release about the death of Brian Sicknick.
-It said that the manner of death was natural and the cause of death was "acute brainstem and cerebellar infarcts due to acute basilar artery thrombosis" (two strokes at the base of the brain stem caused by an artery clot).
+On April 19, 2021, the Office of the Chief Medical Examiner of the District of Columbia issued a press release about the death of Sicknick.
+The release said that the manner of death was natural and the cause of death was "acute brainstem and cerebellar infarcts due to acute basilar artery thrombosis" (two strokes at the base of the brain stem caused by an artery clot).
 The term "natural" was used to indicate a death caused by a disease alone; and if an injury contributed to the manner of death, it would not be considered natural.
-It took more than 100 days to release these results from the January autopsy.
-The full autopsy report was not released to the public.
+It took more than 100 days to release these results from the January autopsy, and the full report was not released to the public.

 The chief medical examiner, Dr. Francisco J. Diaz, told The Washington Post that there was no evidence that Sicknick was injured or had an allergic reaction to chemical irritants.
 Due to privacy laws, he declined to say whether Sicknick had a preexisting medical condition.
-Diaz noted that Sicknick had engaged the rioters and said “all that transpired played a role in his condition.”
+Dr. Diaz noted that Sicknick had engaged the rioters and said "all that transpired played a role in his condition".

-According to CNN, some neurologists did not think that the strokes were natural.
-Stress and traumatic events can lead to a stroke.
-Based on media accounts, a forensic pathologist thought that Sicknick's manner of death could have been classified better as homicide, accident, or undetermined.
+Dr. Cyril Wecht, who was not privy to any official documents and based his opinion solely on media reports, told CNN that he was "shocked" by Diaz's finding, that "natural does not seem like the right fit," and that it "could well be a homicide.”
+Two neurologists and a cardiologist told CNN that stressful events can conceivably cause the kind of blood clots that lead to strokes.

-The Capitol Police said it accepted the medical examiner's findings "but this does not change the fact Officer Brian Sicknick died in the line of duty, courageously defending Congress and the Capitol."
+The Capitol Police said it accepted the medical examiner's findings "but this does not change the fact Officer Brian Sicknick died in the line of duty, courageously defending Congress and the Capitol".